 Notice that school is not necessary for these priorities.
 Did I leave important learning off this list?
 Yes, of course.
 But a child who loves to learn and can manage their emotions can easily catch up with math and history.
 And math is one of the subjects that actually has good online learning options.

 3. Children are resilient.

-Wearing a mask all day at school is super-hard.
-Staying engaged in learning remotely is probably even harder, although in a different way.
+Wearing a mask all day at school is hard.
+Staying engaged in learning remotely is much harder, although in a different way.

 But your child can do hard things, if you give them enough support.
 We don't need to remove most obstacles from our child's path.
 We need to acknowledge that the obstacles are hard, and then give our child enough support to tackle them.
 That's what raises a resilient child.